Microsoft 365 and Legal AI: Integration Patterns That Make Sense for Firms

 • tools inside Microsoft 365 (Copilot, add-ins, plugins); and

-• tools that integrate with 365 from the outside (case management, DMS, knowledge systems).
+• tools that integrate with 365 from the outside (case management software, DMS, knowledge systems).

 This article looks at how UK firms can think about Microsoft 365 and legal AI as a joined-up environment, rather than a collection of disconnected features.